hyperonetech/almanac/README.md

-# Calendar
+# Almanac

-Calendar is a powerful and flexible app which is the best option for displaying your calendar.
+Almanac is a powerful and flexible package which is the best option for displaying your calendar.
 This project will support day view, week view, schedule view ,month view ,year view and timeline view.

 ### Working with view